List of ROH Pure Champions

 Overall, there have been 15 championship reigns between 13 different champions.
 The title has been vacated once.
 A.J.
 Styles was the inaugural champion, while Jonathan Gresham was the first champion upon the title's revival.
 Wheeler Yuta is the only champion to have more than one reign with the title, with three reigns.
-Nigel McGuinness had the longest reign at 350 days with 17 title defenses.
+Lee Moriarty has the longest reign at + days with a record-19 title defenses.
 Bryan Danielson had the shortest reign at less than a day since the title was decommissioned after being unified with the ROH World Championship.

 Lee Moriarty is the current champion in his first reign.
 He defeated Wheeler Yuta at Death Before Dishonor on July 26, 2024, in Arlington, Texas.